-Coronavirus is an infectious disease which is caused by the newly identified Coronavirus or COVID 19 which is a serious illness for older people and those with underlying medical problems cardiovascular like disease. diabetes, chronic respiratory disease, and cancers (World Health Organization, 2020).
-As per the statistics from the Health Promotion Bureau in Sri Lanka.
-1,519,571 total confirmed cases worldwide with the 88,550 deaths from 209 different countries on 10/04/2020 (Health Promotion Bureau, Sri Lanka, 2020) have been recorded.
+Coronavirus is an infectious disease which is caused by the newly identified Coronavirus or COVID 19 which is a serious illness for older people and those with underlying medical problems like cardiovascular disease, diabetes, chronic respiratory disease, and cancers (World Health Organization, 2020).
+As per the statistics from the Health Promotion Bureau in Sri Lanka, 1,519,571 total confirmed cases worldwide with the 88,550 deaths from 209 different countries on 10/04/2020 (Health Promotion Bureau, Sri Lanka, 2020) have been recorded.
 Similarly, with the other infectious diseases, the best way to prevent and reduce the transmission is to make individuals aware and create interpersonal distance (Bikbov & Bikbov, 2020).
-Therefore, different countries have taken actions in creating interpersonal distance and selfisolation.
+Therefore, different countries have taken actions in creating interpersonal distance and self-isolation.

-Sri Lanka with the current status of having 2,665 confirmed cases and 11 deaths recorded on 15/07/2020 (Health Promotion Bureau, Sri

-Based Lanka, 2020). on the of estimations the health authorities, it has been highlighted the importance of preventing the transmission of the disease based on the recommendations of the world health organization and the experience from the other countries (Health Promotion Bureau, Sri Lanka, 2020).
+Sri Lanka with the current status of having 2,665 confirmed cases and 11 recorded on 15/07/2020 deaths (Health Promotion Bureau, Sri Lanka, 2020).
+Based on the estimations of the authorities it has health been highlighted the importance of preventing the transmission of the disease based on the recommendations of the world health organization and experience from the the other countries (Health Promotion Bureau, Sri Lanka, 2020).
 The government has decided to enforce the police curfew for the entire country while having breaks to ensure access to essentials by the citizens by identifying the risk areas of the country based on the number of reported cases (Nathaniel, 2020).
-Accordingly, the country has experienced the curfew with relief consumers are engaging with the purchasing for the essentials (Jayasekera, 2020).
+Accordingly, the country has experienced the curfew with relief consumers are engaging with the the essentials purchasing for (Jayasekera, 2020).
 Even the regulatory bodies have strictly advised the consumers to follow the safety mechanisms and to maintain the distance in interpersonal interactions.
 However, it has been observed the occasions where the consumers are violating the guidelines (Nathaniel, 2020).
-This has highlighted the importance of understanding the consumer risk assessment and how it influences the perceived retail crowding to amend the behaviour of the shoppers in shopping space (Machleit, et al., 2000).
+This has highlighted the importance of understanding the consumer risk assessment and how it perceived influences the retail crowding to amend the behaviour of the shoppers in shopping space (Machleit, et al., 2000).